Repeating a Course

 Auditing a Course

 A student who wishes to take a course but does not wish to do so for credit may request to audit the course.
 An auditor is expected to attend class but does not participate in the evaluation process.
-To audit a course, a student must obtain the approval of the Registrar or designate, or an Educational Dean and be currently eligible to enrol.
-Priority is given to credit students so students are not permitted to register for a course and then change to audit status.
+To audit a course, a student must be currently eligible to enrol.
+Priority is given to credit students, so students are not permitted to register for a course and then change to audit status.
+Students will be permitted to request audit enrolment only during the Add/Drop Period.
 The tuition fee for auditing a course is the same as that for a student taking the course for credit.
-Students will be permitted to request audit status during the first week of classes.

 Guided study refers to the offering of a course using a mode of instruction other than classroom instruction or distributed learning.
 In general, this will primarily involve self-study by the student with periodic guidance from an instructor.
 Guided study is not to be construed as instruction by correspondence or distance education.